 The Company is in a net asset position at the year-end and has been profitable.
-The Company operates to market the services of its parent in Europe and support the Group's European client base.
+The Company operates to market the services of its parent in Europe, specifically the UK, and support the Group's European client base.
 The Company principally incurs administrative costs and charges these with a mark-up to its US parent company.
 The Company has generated cashflows in the period to meet its liabilities.
 The directors cite, if required, the continued support and liquidity available from the Company's ultimate parent SS&C Technologies Holdings, Inc. Group support reflects that costs are owed by fellow Group companies.
-Having undertaken their assessment, the directors have a reasonable expectation that the Company has sufficient resources to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of these Financial Statements and the directors consider it appropriate to prepare the financial statements on a going concern basis.
+Having undertaken their assessment, the directors have a reasonable expectation that the Company has sufficient resources to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of these Financial Statements and the directors consider it appropriate to prepare the financial statements do not include any adjustments that would result from the basis of preparation being inappropriate.